samirehamid/Matlab_projects/README.md

 # Files Included

 ## 1. Dataset
-- **`slovakia_electric_load.csv`**: This file contains the historical electric load data for Slovakia, including timestamps and corresponding load values.
+- *`load slovakia.xls`**: This file contains the historical electric load data for Slovakia, including timestamps and corresponding load values.
 The dataset is essential for training and testing the forecasting model.

 ## 2. MATLAB Code
-- **`load_forecasting.m`**: This MATLAB script implements the load forecasting using regression methods.
+- *`load_forecasting.m`**: This MATLAB script implements the load forecasting using regression methods.
 It includes data preprocessing, model training, and evaluation.
 The code is well-commented to help you understand each step of the process.

 # How to Use
 1. Download the repository and ensure you have MATLAB installed.